Weyl laws for manifolds with hyperbolic cusps: A Weyl asymptotics for the scattering phase

 \section{A Weyl asymptotics for the scattering phase}

-As announced, in this section, we will give Weyl-type asymptotics for the scattering phase, for negatively curved cusp manifolds (the third part of theorem \ref{thm:Phase}, which was the original motivation for this paper).
+As announced, in this section, we will give Weyl-type asymptotics for the scattering phase, for manifolds without conjugate points (the third part of theorem \ref{thm:Phase}, which was the original motivation for this paper).
 The main idea is to express the quantity we seek to evaluate as some integral involving the trace of the wave group.
 Then we use the Hadamard parametrix for the wave kernel to obtain an expansion.